marcinofulus/iCSEbook1/iCSE4school_en/source/intro.rst

 technology and numerical methods in solving problems on the borderline of scientific issues.

-Using our materials and not having the basic skills to support Python, we recommend that you start by learning the language and the SageMath environment available at SageMath.org.
+Using our materials and without basic skills in Python programming is in large extent possible, but, we recommend that you start by learning the language and the SageMath environment available at SageMath.org.
 In the Sage environment, the student has the opportunity, apart from programming, to do exercises on the sample materials contained there, with the possibility of modifying the source texts.

 The scripts developed in the project using Python are recommended for use in a variety of ways, depending on the needs and capabilities of